TraxAlert™ Advanced Grade Crossing IRWL Warning Light System

-Red and amber colored LightStar™ 9X LED in-roadway warning light signal heads are embedded across the roadway in front of the railroad tracks.
-The LGS-9X signal heads are housed in our rugged case-hardened 14″ Steel Snow Plow Resistant base plates.
+Red and amber colored LightStar™ 9X LED in-roadway warning light fixtures are embedded across the roadway in front of the railroad tracks.
+The LGS-9X light fixture is housed in our rugged case-hardened 14″ Steel Snow Plow Resistant base plates.

 The row of amber lights are located at the stop bar line; this defines where to stop, providing a safe buffer zone to motorists.

-The IRWL signal heads flash upon train activation.
+The IRWL fixtures flash upon train activation.
 First, the red lights flash in a quick strobe pattern, then stay solid on until the train clears the track crossing zone.
 The amber lights flash continuously for the duration of the train’s crossing.